ibm-garage-ref-storefront/inventory-ms-quarkus/README.md

 # Microservice Apps Integration with MySQL Database

-*This project is part of the 'IBM Cloud Native Reference Architecture' suite, available at https://cloudnativereference.dev/*
+*This project is part of the `IBM Cloud Native Reference Architecture` suite, available at https://cloudnativereference.dev/*

 ## Table of Contents